+Other notes

-On the date as at which this reprint was prepared the department principally assisting the Minister in the administration of the Consumer Affairs Act 1971 was the Department of Commerce.
+1 On the date as at which this reprint was prepared the department principally assisting the Minister in the administration of the Consumer Affairs Act 1971 was the Department of Commerce.

-3 The Business Licensing Amendment Act 1995 s.
+2 The Business Licensing Amendment Act 1995 s.
 15 is a transitional provision that is of no further effect.